WebVideoCap v1.25 - Capture Flash video and RTSP/MMS streams.

 • MMS streams.
 (MMS protocol is used by many news and live TV/radio Web sites)

+Be aware that WebVideoCap cannot capture streams of RTMP protocol.
 Support for more types of video or audio streams may be added in future versions.

 • While capturing RTSP/MMS streams, WebVideoCap save the video raw data into the file in a format that you won't be able to play it.
 Only after you press the 'Stop Capture' button, the captured .wmv file is converted into a format that will allow you to play it with a Video player.